Southeastern Oklahoma State University: History

 Southeastern has a zero tolerance policy regarding student conduct.
 Punishments occur for violations of campus regulations including punishments of alleged violations which cannot be appealed, as per the guidelines set by the Regional University System of Oklahoma.
 Controversy occurred after football player Justin Pitrucha was suspended following felony charges of possession of marijuana with intent to distribute within 2,000 feet of a school.
 However, instead of upholding the policy, Pitrucha was fully reinstated after the charge was later reduced to a misdemeanor.

-After the 20-year tenure of President Leon Hibbs, Dr. Larry Williams served ten years as Southeastern's president.
-Dr. Glen D. Johnson served Southeastern for 9 years then in 2007 assumed the duties of Chancellor of the Oklahoma State System for Higher Education.
-Dr. Jesse Snowden succeeded Johnson as interim president.
-Dr. Michael Turner was selected as SE president in 2008 and inaugurated in January 2009.
-He announced his resignation June 2009, and Regents named Dr. Larry Minks as interim then permanent president.
+After the 20-year tenure of president Leon Hibbs, Larry Williams served ten years as Southeastern's president.
+Glen D. Johnson served Southeastern for 9 years then in 2007 assumed the duties of Chancellor of the Oklahoma State System for Higher Education.
+Jesse Snowden succeeded Johnson as interim president.
+Michael Turner was selected as SE president in 2008 and inaugurated in January 2009.
+He announced his resignation June 2009 and regents named Larry Minks as interim then permanent president.
 Minks served as president through June 30, 2014, and Sean Burrage began duties as the 20th president on July 1, 2014.
-Burrage announced his resignation to take a vice president position at the University of Oklahoma in 2019 and in April 2020, Dr. Thomas Newsom began his duties as the 21st president.
+Burrage announced his resignation to take a vice president position at the University of Oklahoma in 2019 and in April 2020, Thomas Newsom began his duties as the 21st president.
+Newsom was named president of Pittsburg State University in September 2025.
+David Whitlock was named interim president of Southeastern in August 2026 and was named permanent president the following November.